james-bowden/james-bowden.github.io/pages/poetry/jb_shelter.md

 We can all love and be loved. <br/>
 We all love greatness.<br/>

-I just want to say Fuck it, and do.
+I just want to say *Fuck it*, and do.
 And be.
 And love.
 And be loved.
 Is it wrong to <br/>
 love being loved?
 Is it wrong to be so damn human that I care and don’t care and feel and hate and desire and yearn and despise and struggle<br/>

 and give up?<br/>